spryker/spryker-docs/docs/about/all/about-the-docs/contribute-to-the-docs/edit-the-docs-using-a-web-browser.md

 ---
-title: Edit the documentation using only a web browser
+title: Edit the docs using a web browser
 description: Learn how you can propose changes to the Spryker docs
 last_updated: Jul 18, 2022
 template: howto-guide-template